SathyaMoorthyKannur/Backend-code-challenge/README.md

 Do follow the below instructions to test the following API:

----> Clone the repo to your local machine using the command given below.
+---> Clone the repo to your local machine using the command.
     "git clone https://github.com/ot-skannur/Backend-code-challenge.git"

 ---> To build the image make sure docker is installed.